amaduswaray/AmaduSwaray/README.md

 ## Software Developer @ Orgbrain 🚀

 I'm a developer who thrives on exploration and experimentation.
-Currently riding the exciting wave of growth at Orgbrain, a rising startup/scaleup where I get to contribute to building something meaningful from the ground up.
+Currently riding the exciting wave of growth at Orgbrain, a rising startup/scaleup where I get to contribute to building something meaningful.

 ### 🎯 2026 Goals
 - 💬 Actively engage in developer forums and communities